-As the device initializes, there will be a transient current demand.
-While the device is being powered-up, the internal Power-On Reset (POR) circuitry keeps the device in a reset mode until the supply voltage rises above the minimum V{CC} .
-During this time, all operations are disabled and the device will not respond to any commands.
+As the device initializes, there is a transient current demand.
+While the device is being powered-up, the internal Power-On-Reset (POR) circuitry keeps the device in a reset mode until the supply voltage rises above the minimum V{CC} .
+During this time, all operations are disabled and the device does not respond to any commands.

 The first operation to the device after power-up cannot be started until the supply voltage reaches the minimum V{CC} level and an internal device delay has elapsed.
-This delay will be a maximum time of t{PUD} .
+This delay is a maximum time of t{PUD} .
 After the t{PUD} time, the device enters standby mode.
-For the case of Power-down then Power-up operation, or if a power interruption occurs, the V{CC} of the device must be maintained below V{PWD} for at least the minimum specified T{PWD} time.
+For the case of power-down then power-up operation, or if a power interruption occurs, the V{CC} of the device must be maintained below V{PWD} for at least the minimum specified T{PWD} time.
 This is to ensure the device resets properly after a power interruption.